 President William Clinton appointed Ms. Dear, with unanimous Senate confirmation and ambassador-level rank, as U.S. Executive Director of the African Development Bank, Africa’s premier financial institution.
 From 1994-2000 she represented the U.S. Government on the Board of Directors at Bank headquarters in Abidjan, Cote d’Ivoire.
-The life member of Alpha Kappa Alpha Sorority, Inc. represents the Non-Governmental Organization affiliate at the United Nations.
+For more than ten years, the life member of Alpha Kappa Alpha Sorority, Inc. represented the Non-Governmental Organization affiliate at the United Nations.
 Ambassador Dear is also a member of the Council on Foreign Relations, and the International Planning Committee of Global Summit of Women.
 She is a graduate of Pace University (MBA) and Howard University (BA).

 Kimberly Seals Allers is an award-winning journalist and author of The Big Let Down—How Medicine, Big Business and Feminism Undermine Breastfeeding (St. Martin’s Press).
 Kimberly writes frequently on the socio-cultural and racial complexities of birth, breastfeeding and motherhood.
 She is the director of the Maternal and Child Health Communication Collective, a national consortium of over 80 organizations working collectively to shift the narrative of maternal and infant health issues, funded by the W.K.
 Kellogg Foundation.
 Learn more at www.KimberlySealsAllers.com.
 Follow her on Twitter and Instagram @iamKSealsAllers.